KirsApps/boilerplate_generators/README.md

   ```

 ## Deep copy
-With deep copy support you can call copyWith methods of objects that class contains and get a new instance of a class with updated object.
+With deep copy support, you can call copyWith and copyWithNull methods of objects that a class contains and get a new instance of a class with an updated object.
-Class and objects that the class contains must be annotated with @copyWith.
+A class and objects that a class contains must be annotated with the @copyWith annotation.

   ```dart
 @copyWith